Webhooks

 Suspended Webhooks

-If you shut down your endpoint or it is not accessible via the internet, then we automatically suspend the webhook after 3 retries.
-In this case, the following request by given webhook ID returns the “Suspended” state for webhook:
+If a webhook is suspended, Wrike sends an email notification to the webhook author.
+If your endpoint is shut down or not accessible via the internet, we automatically suspend the webhook based on the response status.
+In this case, the following request using the given webhook ID will return the “Suspended” state for the webhook:

 curl -g -X GET -H 'Authorization: bearer <access_token>' 'https://www.wrike.com/api/v4/webhooks/IEAADQQLJAAAAULN'